itb-community/ITB-ModLoader/api.md

 | `uiRoot` | table | The root UI element |

 Fired when the root UI element is created.
 This hook can be used to create your own custom UI, if you need it created as soon as the game starts.

+The root UI element handles stuff like mouse and keyboard interaction with the game.
+All of your mod's UI should be a child of this root UI element.

 Example:
 ```lua